NEW: Opposition reports helicopters dropping bombs on a village in Homs

 Brahimi has acknowledged that he faces an uphill struggle, saying he is “fully aware” that his mission is “extremely difficult.”
 He expects to travel to Damascus in the next few days, he said.

-Humanitarian crisis: A quarter of Homs residents need aid
+Humanitarian crisis: 1 in 4 Homs residents are in urgent need of aid

 The humanitarian situation in Homs is “grave and continues to deteriorate,” according to a team of international health experts who visited the embattled province last week as part of a U.N. exploratory mission.

-"The urgency of scaling up delivery of humanitarian aid is exacerbated by the approaching winter," Jasarevic said.
+“The urgency of scaling up delivery of humanitarian aid is exacerbated by the approaching winter,” he said.

-About half of the province's medical doctors have left, and only about three surgeons remain, he said.
-Facilities across the province have been damaged or destroyed, leaving only a fraction of the existing hospitals overwhelmed with patients and short on medicine and supplies.
+About half of the province’s physicians have left, and only about three surgeons remain, he said.
+Many of the medical facilities across the province have been damaged or destroyed, leaving the few remaining hospitals overwhelmed with patients and short on medicine and supplies.

 On the ground: Damascus, Aleppo take another beating

 Opposition activists reported a wave of fresh violence in Syria that claimed at least 130 lives nationwide, 30 of them in aerial shelling, according to the opposition Local Coordination Committees of Syria.

 Among the deaths were 43 in Aleppo province, where a bakery in Marea was shelled, the LCC said.
 Syrian regime forces have previously attacked bread lines in the province, according to human rights groups and U.N. officials.

 The state-run Syrian Arab News Agency reported that four military operations inflicted “heavy losses upon the terrorists” in Aleppo.